Our Home Warranty Review Methodology

 Specific Item Coverage Caps

 A coverage cap is the maximum amount a provider will cover for a given repair, a category of repairs, or all repairs for the plan year.
 In evaluating coverage caps, we prioritize scoring for larger, more essential appliances and systems.
-Their breakdown is more likely to significantly impact your daily life, and replacing or repairing them is generally more costly than replacing smaller appliances like garbage disposals or microwaves.
+Their breakdown is more likely to significantly impact your daily life, and replacing or repairing them is generally more costly than replacing smaller items such as garbage disposals or microwaves.

-Our team also considered the coverage caps of add-ons in our evaluations.
-With an add-on, you can extend your home warranty coverage to include secondary appliances, home maintenance services, or other home items such as pools, guest houses, and sump pumps.
-We awarded higher points if a provider included a $400 coverage cap or higher for add-ons.
+Our team also considered the coverage caps of add-ons, which allow you to extend your home warranty coverage to include secondary appliances, home maintenance services, or other home items such as pools, guest houses, and sump pumps.
+We awarded higher points if a provider included a $500 coverage cap or higher for add-ons.

 Annual Coverage Limits

 While most home warranty providers don’t limit the number of claims you can file during your plan, all companies impose a dollar limit to protect their liability.
 Some companies have a “no lemon policy” that limits the number of claims you must make on an item before it can be replaced.
-Companies without a pre-set annual coverage limit were awarded more points in this category because they offer more flexibility to make multiple claims yearly.
+Companies that included an annual coverage limit lost points in this category.

 Waiting Period